-After 3 weeks of knitting, sewing, photographing, pattern and tutorial preparation, here is the Entrelac Messenger Bag I did from the rectangle piece of woven-look I have shown you… Yippee, I am completely thrilled of its outcome, never thought it could turn out so perfect and practical.
+After days of knitting, sewing, photographing, pattern & tutorial preparation, here is the Entrelac Messenger Bag I did from the rectangle piece of woven-look I have shown you… Yippee, I am completely thrilled of its outcome, never thought it could turn out so perfect and practical.

-At first, I just blindly made the entrelac piece without knowing what to do with it.
-A few options ran through my mind… I could make a different kind of bags, cushion or throw pillow cover, maybe join a few pieces to become a baby blanket…. but ended up with an Entrelac Messenger Bag.
+At first, I just blindly made the entrelac piece with Lion Brand cotton yarns without knowing what to do with it.
+A few options ran through my mind… I could make a different kind of bag, cushion or throw pillow cover, maybe join a few pieces to become a baby blanket…. but ended up with an Entrelac Messenger Bag.

 Dimension & Pattern: Download pdf document here.

 Bag: 12″ (W) x 14″ (H) x 4″ (D) (with closure folded down and exclude strap)

 1. Bag body – entrelac stitch (click here for the details).
 I used 6 stitches per pattern instead of the 5 shown in the videos.

 2. Strap & Gusset – seed stitch, Row 1: *k1, p1; rep from * Row 2: *p1, k1; rep from *

 3. Top Gussets – seed stitch, 2 pieces (top gussets are pieces that join the sides of the bag to make the fold-down closure)